KaspaSphereDAO/kaspanet/README.md

 ---

-Kaspanet is a decentralized web: human-readable `.kas` names registered on the Kaspa blockDAG (via KNS) point to website content stored on IPFS.
-There is no central DNS, no central hosting, and no account required to browse.
+Kaspanet© Internet is a decentralized web: human-readable `.kas` names registered on the Kaspa blockDAG (via KNS) point to website content stored on IPFS.
+There is no central DNS, no central hosting, and no account required.

 ## Components